Ruach/ruach.github.io/_posts/2020-04-19-btb-bpd-Boom.markdown

 categories: risc-v, boom
 ---

-The definition of frontend in general includes two big component in the very beginning of the pipeline:
+The definition of front-end in general includes two big component in the very beginning of the pipeline:
 The Fetch and Branch Prediction portions of the pipeline that fetch instructions.
-Also, to support fetch and branch prediction, it needs multiple different components such as TLB, I-Cache.
+Also, to support enhanced fetch and branch prediction, it needs multiple different components such as TLB, I-Cache that aids performance of front-end.
 %
 In this post,
 we will explore how those components are combined and organized together